|Joe Lynch MPH, RS

-In an effort to vaccinate the wild raccoon population, an Oral Rabies Vaccine (ORV) is distributed by CCBH in all communities east of I-77 each year.
-Nearly all of the baits are distributed by hand, while aerial distribution is utilized in the Cuyahoga Valley National Park and many other more rural parts of the State.
-The distribution of ORV in Cuyahoga County is typically scheduled to be completed in 7-10 days.
+In an effort to vaccinate the wild raccoon population, an Oral Rabies Vaccine (ORV) has been distributed by CCBH in many of the communities on the eastern side of the county each year.
+In Cuyahoga County, the majority of the baits have been distributed by hand, while aerial distribution is utilized in the Cuyahoga Valley National Park and many other more rural parts of the State.
+The distribution of ORV in Cuyahoga Countyhas typically been completed in 7-10 days.

 Enhanced surveillance allows us to test target species for rabies to help in evaluating the success of the ORV program and to make determinations about where future efforts should be made.
 Animal Control Officers, trappers, police officers and the general public routinely provide specimens that include raccoons, skunks, foxes and coyotes.
 These animals were either observed as acting in a strange manner, exhibiting signs of illness, identified as nuisance animals or were found as recent road kills.
 These specimens are submitted to the USDA for rabies testing.

 To protect Ohioans and their domestic animals, the Ohio Department of Health and other state and local agencies continue to partner with the United States Department of Agriculture (USDA), Animal Plant Health and Inspection Service, Wildlife Services to implement a program to immunize wild raccoons for rabies using an oral rabies vaccine.